Quansight/Quansight-website/apps/labs/posts/polars-vs-sql-differences.md

   imageAlt: 'Image of "Spot the difference" comparing Polars and SQL'
 ---

 You've seen the "Polars vs <SQL engine du jour>" posts, and may be tired of them.
-Don't worry, that's not what this point is going to be about.
+Don't worry, that's not what this post is going to be about.
 We'll talk about some Polars vs SQL differences which aren't getting talked about enough, and what you can do about them.
-By learning these differences, you'll be able to seemingly migrate between them and write code that generalises well.
+By learning these differences, you'll be able to seamlessly migrate between them and write code that generalises well.

 ## Mental models

 In Polars, dataframes are best thought of as collections of columns, each of which has a unique name and has elements of a homogeneous type, and which are all of the same length.
-There no special tie between the columns - as we will see later, this allows for column independence.
+There's no special tie between the columns - as we will see later, this allows for column independence.
 Row order is defined, but as we will also see later, Polars doesn't always promise to preserve it!

 SQL is a programming language used to interact with databases which follow the relational model.
 In the relational model, a table is an unordered bag of rows, each of which is atomic (meaning that it can't be split up).
 Row order isn't defined, rows may be sorted in a certain manner before being displayed.